FreeRADIUS/freeradius-server/doc/bugs.md

 development list to discuss it.
 If you're the type who know little about how to code, then this is the place for you!

-# You Found A Bug
+# You found a bug

 Where the server terminates ungracefully due to a bus error, segmentation violation, or other memory error, you should create